top of page

 We'll delve into topics that illuminate and inspire and try to understand how imagination and feelings/ intent unfortunately trumps skill and craft, especially in the immediacy and unforgivingness of today's fast-paced world.
 And why we need to slow down and re-assess our principles and priorites.
 And get back to basics.

 How "Modern art has become completely literary: the paintings and other works exist only to illustrate the text."
-And why we need to get back to craft and process and discernment.
+And how we can return to nature: craft and process and discernment.

 Why "comparisons are odious" as Shakespeare is often quoted, but why the crucial qualifier "...but they are necessary" is almost always left out.
 In short, how we have to be intellectually honest and try to get back to the sometimes cruel but always crucial, beautiful heart of things and life, with some style and grace.